alainrk/antispy/README.md

 antispy
 =======

-A Linux hack for leave a little bit safer your laptop and run to the toilet!
+A Linux hack to leave a little bit safer your laptop and run to the toilet!
   ---> LOCK mouse and keyboard [escape default button:"\"]